Updated on Nov 1, 2025 00:29 IST

-NTA will soon release the JEE Main 2026 Syllabus for Physics.
-Candidates are provided here the previous year Physics syllabus of JEE Main.
+NTA has released the JEE Main 2026 Syllabus for Physics.
+Candidates are provided here the Physics syllabus of JEE Main.
 As per the JEE Mains syllabus, topics of class 11 and 12 Physics in NCERT are covered in the exam.
 Check the detailed JEE Main Physics syllabus with topic-wise weightage and best books.

 JEE-Main-Physics-Syllabus-2021

-JEE Main Physics Syllabus 2026: The NTA will soon release the JEE Main Syllabus for Physics 2026.
-As per the JEE Mains Syllabus, the Communication Device chapter is no longer a part of Physics syllabus.
+JEE Main Physics Syllabus 2026: The NTA has released the JEE Main Syllabus for Physics.
 Candidates can download the JEE Main 2026 Physics syllabus from the official website or the table below.

 The Physics syllabus for JEE Mains is divided into two sections, Section A contains the theoretical part and Section B contains the numerical or experimental skills.
 Both Section A and B of IIT JEE Physics syllabus comprises topics from class 11 and 12 syllabus.
 Candidates can check below the complete JEE Physics syllabus with units and topics that will be covered in JEE Main 2026